CompassionCH/translation-platform-web/README.md

 - `/src/hooks` contains a few useful hooks to use in components
 - `/src/models` contains the API abstractions and DAOs used by the components to get and update data
 - `/src/pages` contains the page components, mounted by the router
+- `/src/i18n` contains translations related stuff

 Note that each file contains documentation about what it does, as such each component is documented in the file where it is defined.

-## Loading templates in components
+### Loading templates in components
 The structure of the application makes it easier to define a template as close as possible to its component definition.
 The Owl way of doing it is be setting an inline string in the static `template` field of a component class.
 It is nice for small components but once it grows it becomes